James I. Porter

 Bio:

-I began teaching at the University of Michigan in Classics and Comparative Literature (1986-2007), and then at UC Irvine, Classics and Comparative Literature (2007-2015), where I was Director of Critical Theory from 2014-2015.
-I have held visiting professorships at Princeton and Bristol University (UK) and have also taught at UCLA.
-I am co-editor of “Classical Presences,” a book series in Classical Reception published by Oxford University Press (2005-present), and am a member of The Postclassicisms Collective that held workshops from 2011-2016.
-The final workshop, “Swarms, Collectivities, Intensities, Networks, and Nodes (SCINN),” was held at Berkeley in 2016.
-We’ve since collaboratively produced Postclassicisms (Chicago University Press, 2019).
-In 2019 I received a John Simon Guggenheim Memorial Foundation Fellowship for 2019-20 and in May 2019 I delivered the J. H. Gray Lectures at Cambridge University on the topic of “Thinking Through Homer.”
+I began teaching at the University of Michigan in Classics and Comparative Literature (1986-2007), and then at UC Irvine, Classics and Comparative Literature (2007-2015), where I was Director of Critical Theory in 2014-2015, and arrived at Berkeley in 2015 as Chancellor’s Professor in Rhetoric.
+I have held visiting professorships at Princeton and Bristol University (UK) and have taught at UCLA and Stanford University.
+I received a number of fellowships here and abroad, most recently a Guggenheim Fellowship in 2019.
+I delivered the 2019 J. H. Gray Lectures at Cambridge University on the topic of “Thinking Through Homer,” and I gave the 2024 Princeton Seminar in Poetry and Poetics, with the title, “Cosmopoetics: Three Lectures.”

-Ongoing and future projects include a collection of essays titled Nietzsche and Literary Studies (Cambridge University Press, 2024); Existence, Tragedy, and Faith: Selected Essays and Letters by Rachel Bespaloff, ed.
-JIP, trans.
-Natasha Lehrer (in progress, Princeton University Press); The Cynics: A Very Short Introduction (Oxford University Press); The Birth of Tragedy: A Critical Guide, ed.
-JIP and Michael Forster (Cambridge University Press); Being beyond the Self: Nature and Community from Heraclitus to the Roman Stoics; a study of Jewish scholars working in and on philology at its margins and in oppressed circumstances (Philology in Exile: Spinoza to the Present); a continuation of my studies on Homer’s reception: Thinking Through Homer; an introduction to a reissue of Rachel Bespaloff’s On the Iliad (Princeton University Press); an edition of Philodemus’ On Poems, Bk.
-5 (Oxford University Press); and, down the road, a book-essay on the philosophies of life in antiquity and modernity.
-I will also be rounding out two trilogies with two further titles, Literary Aesthetics After Aristotle (Cambridge University Press) and The Seductions of Metaphysics: Nietzsche’s Final Philosophy.
+Ongoing and future projects include The Cynics: A Very Short Introduction (Oxford); Being beyond the Self: Nature and Community from Heraclitus to the Roman Stoics; Philology in Exile: Spinoza to the Present.
+I will also be rounding out two trilogies with two further titles, Literary Aesthetics After Aristotle (Cambridge) and The Seductions of Metaphysics: Nietzsche’s Final Philosophy.
 All of these topics spill over into my teaching, and many of them have begun their life there, because I find that the classroom is one of the most productive places you can ever be.

 Education: BA Swathmore College